-Requirements: Legendary, Smarts d8+, Spirit d10+, Arcane Background (Magic), Spellcasting d10+, must know zombie
+Requirements: Legendary, Smarts d8+, Spirit d10+, Arcane Background (Magic), Necromancer, Occult d8+, Spellcasting d10+, must know the zombie power

 The most powerful necromancers are veritable lords of the dead, masters of a kingdom of graves.
 Any zombie raised by this character improves its Strength and Fighting by one die type.
-This character may have up to twice his Spirit die worth of permanent undead under his control at one time.